-[This is a poem I like to perform this time of year; it is "a love poem to my mother."]
+(This is an old poem that I like to read this time of year; I describe it as "a love poem to my mother.")

 How I love your round belly, heavy